oliverepper/oliver-epper.de/Content/posts/implementing-a-linux-syscall.md

 First I'd recommend to setup a virtual Debian install.
 I know there are a bunch of nice distributions out there but I used Debian for a long time so that's what I prefer.
 Furthermore I need something with good aarch64 support since I'm going to play with this on a Mac.

 I tried both Parallels and UTM and for this purpose both should work.
 You can install UTM via brew: `brew install utm`.
-Download a Debian installer make the ISO available to the virtual machine.
-Please use more than 10Gb for the virtual harddrive, you'll need it.
+Download a Debian installer and make the ISO available to the virtual machine.
+Please use more than 10GB for the virtual harddrive, you'll need it.

 ## Tools
 It is advisable to install the Parallels Tools for better performance if you go with Paralles.
 You can do that as root with